GravityCY/Flair/README.md

 ## Thoughts

 While editing my GT: New Horizons videos.
-I often ended up manually adding sound effects during editing just to make the game feel more satisfying, so I
+I often ended up manually adding sound effects during editing just to make the game feel more satisfying, so I made this...